How can you become more sustainable in your everyday life? Click on any section to find out how you can be more sustainable in that category.

-The fashion industry accounts for 10% of total humanity’s carbon emissions every year.
+- - The fashion industry accounts for 10% of total humanity’s carbon emissions every year.
 Its carbon footprint exceeds all the international flights and maritime shipping combined in the world and ranks second among all the industries.
-Take a look to learn more about the hidden facts of fashion.
-Think twice before you purchase a brand-new wardrobe to avoid overconsumption and the environmental impacts that come along.

 2. Embrace collaborative consumption